-UCalgary Law has a newly established Indigenous Law Club, which hosts events throughout the school year to encourage awareness and discussion of Indigenous Law issues.
+UCalgary Law's Indigenous Law Club hosts events throughout the school year to encourage awareness and discussion of Indigenous Law issues.
 The club also provides resources and support for Indigenous students who are interested in attending law school.

 For more information, contact email@example.com.